superbit-collaboration/superbit-metacal/README.md

 - `tar -zxvf superbit_lensing/galsim/data/gaia/GAIAstars_2023filter.tar` (so you can sample GAIA stars for actual SuperBIT targets)
 - `tar -zxvf superbit_lensing/shear_profiles/truth/nfw_truth_files_sample.tar` (so you can compare your measured shear profile to a true NFW)

+**NOTE:** Since we are currently not including the source input catalog `cosmos15_superbit2023_phot_shapes.csv` in the repo, we have added a 1000-row subset `sample_cosmos15_superbit2023_phot_shapes.csv` in the `galsim/data/` directory that you can use to try a pipe test before you are sent the file by a current SuperBIT team member.

 Once both sets of tasks are done, simply run:

 `python superbit_lensing/pipe_test.py -path_config=configs/{my_path_config}.yaml --fresh`